statofu/statofu-react/README.md

 >
 > ...

 Statofu is a state management library built to achieve **predictable state changes at a low cost** 🌈.
 It's framework-agnostic, small and fast.
-Statofu React is the library for the integration with React.
+Statofu React is the library of the React integration.

 ## Installation